AlanChu61/Teacher-Management-System/README.md

 # Technologies Used

-Used: HTML, CSS, Node.js, express, mongoose
+Used: HTML, CSS, Node.js, Express, Mongoose

 # Screenshots